US STOCKS-Wall St falls after strong service-sector data feeds hawkish Fed fears

 In other economic data this week, investors will also monitor weekly jobless claims, producer prices and the University of Michigan's consumer sentiment survey for more clues on the health of the U.S. economy.

-Declining issues outnumbered advancers for a 3.99-to-1 ratio on the NYSE and a 2.37-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 4.42-to-1 ratio on the NYSE and a 2.52-to-1 ratio on the Nasdaq.

-The S&P index recorded four new 52-week highs and one new low, while the Nasdaq recorded 54 new highs and 39 new lows.
+The S&P index recorded four new 52-week highs and two new lows, while the Nasdaq recorded 64 new highs and 62 new lows.

-(Reporting by Shubham Batra, Ankika Biswas and Johann M Cherian in Bengaluru; Editing by Anil D'Silva and Shounak Dasgupta)
+(Reporting by Shubham Batra, Ankika Biswas, Johann M Cherian and Devik Jain in Bengaluru; Editing by Anil D'Silva and Shounak Dasgupta)

 ((Shubham.Batra@thomsonreuters.com))